fischtank44/Engine_Training_Data/README.md

+This is a project to showcase my SQL skills using NASA [PCoE Datasets](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/).
+This dataset is the publicly available: [Turbofan Engine Degradation Simulation Data Set](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/publications/#turbofan).

 # Engine_training_data
-These files demonstrate my analysis of data from a NASA study of turbofan engine failures.
-This analysis is a front to back evaluation of the data beginning by using SQL to extract data, excel to clean data, analyizing data in Tableau.
+These files demonstrate analysis of data from a NASA study of turbofan engine failures.
+This is a front to back evaluation of the data beginning by using SQL to extract data, excel to clean data, and analyizing data in Tableau.
 Finally, two outputs are provided.
-The first is a predictive formula that attempts to provide an estimate of cycles remaining and the second is a real time assesment of the engines current health using visualizations.
+The first is a predictive formula that attempts to provide an estimate of cycles remaining and the second is a real time assesment of the engines current health using visualizations all in Tableau.

-#
-### This format will be used to build out my project.

-This is a simple project to showcase my SQL skills using NASA [PCoE Datasets](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/).
-This dataset is the publicly available: [Turbofan Engine Degradation Simulation Data Set](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/publications/#turbofan).

 ## SQL Import and Data Files: